lorenzo-stoakes/linux-vm-notes/oom.md

     `vm.admin_reserve_kbytes` is subtracted from total available memory.

-  * In order to prevent a single process from growing out of control, the smaller of 1/32th of the total allocated VM of the process or the [sysctl][sysctl] `vm.user_reserve_kbytes` is subtracted from available memory.
+  * In order to prevent a single process from growing out of control, the smaller of 1/32th of the total allocated VM of the process and the [sysctl][sysctl] `vm.user_reserve_kbytes` is subtracted from available memory.

-  * Finally, if the total amount of memory committed (via the per-CPU variable [vm_committed_as][vm_committed_as], available for retrieval via [vm_memory_committed()][vm_memory_committed]), including the newly requested amount of memory, is less than the determined available memory, the function succeeds, otherwise it fails.
+  * Finally if the total amount of memory committed, including the newly requested amount of memory, is less than the determined available memory the function succeeds.
+The total amount of committed memory is stored in the per-CPU variable [vm_committed_as][vm_committed_as], which can be read via [vm_memory_committed()][vm_memory_committed].

 [__vm_enough_memory]:https://github.com/torvalds/linux/blob/v4.6/mm/util.c#L481
 [demand-paging]:https://en.wikipedia.org/wiki/Demand_paging